JulianKemmerer/PipelineC/docs/VHDL_DESIGN.md

-(from `C_TO_LOGIC.py`'s duplicate-submodule-collapsing pass) are sorted the same way: the pass collects one `ASTMeta` per collapsed source location into a set, and `ASTMeta.__hash__` is a `PYTHONHASHSEED`-salted string hash, so iterating that set directly used to make the same design spell the fragment `_py_l35_l34_` in one process and `_py_l34_l35_` in another -- same entity hash, different VHDL bytes, an intermittent miss on a byte-hash synthesis cache.
-The coordinates are now sorted by `(src_file, line, col, end_col)` before rendering, not by the string each `ASTMeta` hashes on, which for the C frontend embeds a per-process memory address and would not be stable across processes.
-Regression-tested by `duplicate_collapse_naming_test.py`, which pins two `PYTHONHASHSEED` values confirmed to disagree pre-fix.
+(from `C_TO_LOGIC.py`'s duplicate-submodule-collapsing pass) are sorted the same way: the pass collects one `ASTMeta` per collapsed source location into a set, and `ASTMeta.__hash__` is a `PYTHONHASHSEED`-salted string hash, so iterating that set directly would make the same design spell the fragment `_py_l35_l34_` in one process and `_py_l34_l35_` in another -- same entity hash, different VHDL bytes, an intermittent miss on a byte-hash synthesis cache.
+The coordinates are instead sorted by `(src_file, line, col, end_col)` before rendering, not by the string each `ASTMeta` hashes on, which for the C frontend embeds a per-process memory address and would not be stable across processes.
+Regression-tested by `duplicate_collapse_naming_test.py`, which pins two `PYTHONHASHSEED` values confirmed to disagree without this sort.

 ## Building a pipelined architecture